 LEGISLATIVE ASSEMBLY BY-ELECTION 1961 (I)

-Ex-PAP Minister Ong Eng Guan was terminated from his ministerial post and expelled from the party after several open disputes with his Cabinet colleagues, including over the abolishment of the City Council of which he was the last Mayor.
-He filed the famous "16 resolutions" in the LA against the PAP government, resigned his Hong Lim seat and issued a challenge to PAP to defeat him there.
+National Development Minister Ong Eng Guan was terminated from his Cabinet post and expelled from PAP after several open disputes with his colleagues in the legislature, including over the abolishment of the City Council of which he was last Mayor.
+He filed the famous "16 resolutions" against the PAP government, resigned his seat and issued a challenge to PAP to defeat him there.
 Another two PAP Assembly Members joined his faction and resigned from party but stayed on in their seats.
-After Ong's successful recontest and victory, the PAP government's majority in the legislature was slashed from 17 to 14.
-Also, in 1959, Farrer Park AM A. P. Rajah and Joo Chiat AM Koh Choon Hong swapped political affiliations with the former joining and the latter resigning from SPA.
+With Ong's re-election, the government's majority in the legislature was slashed from 17 to 14 seats.
+Two years earlier in 1959, Farrer Park AM A. P. Rajah and Joo Chiat AM Koh Choon Hong swapped political affiliations, with the former joining SPA and the latter leaving it.

 Eligible voters: 11,892